Munchkin cat breed information and advice

 Grooming

-Despite their short legs, Munchkins can run fast, climb and jump (although not as high as other cats) and they enjoy playtime as much as the next cat.
-As they have a high prey drive, they’ll especially love laser pointers, feathers, and catnip mouse toys.
-Play is one of the best ways for your Munchkin to exercise and for you to have fun with them.
+Despite their short legs, Munchkin cats can run fast, climb and jump – although not as high as other cats.
+They’re also lively and love to play.
+As Munchkins have a high prey drive, they’ll especially love laser pointers, feathers, and catnip mouse toys.

+Play is one of the best ways for your Munchkin cat to exercise and for you to bond with them.
+Aim for at least 15-30 minutes of play daily to keep them fit and stimulated.
 Munchkins are best suited as an indoor cat, but they will enjoy access to a safe, secure outdoor space to go exploring.

 Training